-Since the previous year, the plural of a group of females such as female feminists (3a) and the correctly gendered plural "feminists" (3b) is phonetically differentiated by means of a glottal stop.
+Since the previous year, the plural of a group of females such as female feminists (3a) and the correctly gendered plural "feminists" (3b) is phonetically differentiated by means of the glottal stop.

 (3) a.
-Feministinnen - [fe:mɪni:stɪnən]

-female feminists

-b.
-Feministinnen - [fe:mɪni:stʔɪnən]

-feminists (male, female, diverse, etc.)
+Feministinnen - [fe:mɪni:stɪnən] female feminists b.
+Feministinnen - [fe:mɪni:st?ɪnən] feminists (female, male, diverse, etc.)

-Obviously, the difference between (3a) and (3b) is phonemic, given that a phoneme is a smallest unit of speech distinguishing one word (or word element) from another.
+Obviously, the difference between (3a) and (3b) is phonemic, given that a phoneme is the smallest unit of speech distinguishing one word (or word element) from another semantically.
 The glottal stop in (3b) meets this definition.
-The suffix "-in" without glottal stop denotes the respective set of female referents while the variant with a glottal stop denotes the whole set, consisting of females, males, and all kinds of diverse identities.
-Consequently, the glottal stop is phonemic.
+The suffix "-in" without glottal stop in (3a) denotes the respective set of female referents while the variant with a glottal stop (3b) denotes the entire set of feminists, consisting of females, males, and any kind of diverse identities.
+Consequently, the glottal stop has become phonemic.
 It is the phoneme that differentiates minimal pairs such as (3a) and (3b).

-Presently, the phonemic glottal stop in German is distributionally highly restricted, namely to the gendering suffix '-in'.
-It is hard to predict whether such whimsies will be long-lived.4 In 2019, the "Verein Deutsche Sprache" (= Association for German Language) posted a plea signed by prominent figures of all colours for stopping the monkey-business of mandatory gendering.5 At least, the glottal stop has not yet been generalized to other foreign gendering suffices such as '-esse' or '-ette', as in (4a,b):
+Presently, the - all of a sudden - phonemic glottal stop in German is distributionally highly restricted, namely confined to the gendering suffix '-in'.
+It is hard to predict whether such a whimsy will be long-lived.4 In 2019, the "Verein Deutsche Sprache" (= Association for German Language) posted a plea signed by prominent figures of all stripes for stopping the monkey-business of mandatory gendering.5 In any case, the glottal stop has not yet been generalized to other foreign gendering suffices such as '-esse' or '-ette', as in (4a,b):

 (4) a.
+Stewardessen

-Stewardessen stewards (male, female, or divers)b.
+stewards (male, female, or divers)

+b.
 Proetten professionals (male, female, or divers)

-The phonemicness of the glottal stop in German may be short-lived due to the foreseeable ephemerality of the gendering rage.
-In a lucid commentary6 in a leading German newspaper, the linguist Heide Wegener has succinctly demonstrated why the equivocation of gender and sex is misleading, silly, and a typical 'German' concern.
-Why do people insist on gender as a mandatory category in referencing, and why not the color of eyes, the political conviction, the taxation category, the putative sexual preference, or - as in mediaeval or rural dress codes - the relationship status (e.g. unmarried, married, widowed, contractually incapable).
-Languages
+The phonemicness of the glottal stop in German is likely to be short-lived due to the foreseeable ephemerality of the gendering rage.
+In a lucid commentary6 in a leading German newspaper, the linguist Heide Wegener has succinctly demonstrated why the equivocation of gender and sex is misleading, silly, and a typical German-culture concern.
+Why would people insist on gender as a mandatory category in referencing, and why not on the color of eyes, the political conviction, the taxation category, the putative sexual preference, or - as in mediaeval or rural